mixpanel/docs/Tracking/how-tos/users-groups.md

 That said, User Profile Properties are as flexible as any other properties in Mixpanel, so you can send arbitrary JSON.

 ### How can I update User Profile Properties?
 User Profiles are mutable; Mixpanel only stores the latest value of each profile property.
-We have methods to update profile properties via our [HTTP API](ref:profile-set) or our SDKs(doc:python).
+We have methods to update profile properties via our [HTTP API](ref:profile-set).

 ### How can I send User Profiles if I use Segment?
 Mixpanel is 100% compatible with Segment; just follow Segment's best practices.
 If you call the [`analytics.identify()`](https://segment.com/docs/connections/spec/identify/) method, Segment will create a User Profile in Mixpanel.
 You can learn more about our integration in Segment's [docs](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/#identify-user).